 Schedule an Appointment

-Step 1 – Fill out and submit your intake form.
-Within 48 hours of receipt of your completed form (excluding weekends and holidays), someone from The Barnabas Center will contact you to regarding next steps and schedule an appointment.
+Step 2 – Fill out and submit your intake form.
+It will be sent via your email.
+Within 48 hours of receipt of your completed form (excluding weekends and holidays), someone from The Barnabas Center will contact you regarding next steps and schedule an appointment.

-Step 2 – After being contacted by The Barnabas Center, you will be emailed consent forms that you can complete and bring to your first appointment
+Step 3 – After being contacted by The Barnabas Center you will be emailed consent forms that you can complete and bring to your first appointment

 “My childhood story’s crippling effects can be seen in the confusing, painful memories of sexual abuse as a child.
 Not until I sat with a counselor and group of ladies at Healing Hearts did I see the truth and my innocence.
 The teaching and community of Healing Hearts helped me see myself in a new way.
 It looks like a girl who is no longer believing lies regarding the abuse.
 It looks like freedom …like hope.”